bendourthe/3d-transformations/README.md

 # 3d transformations toolbox

-## This toolbox includes a few custom Matlab* and Python codes enabling essential 3D operations.
+## This toolbox contains a few custom Matlab* and Python codes enabling essential 3D operations.

 ### Click on the corresponding language folder for more details about its content.